jesseDMoore1994/congruent-infrastructure-with-nix/congruent-infrastructure-with-nix.md

       - *Convergence*
       - *Congruence*

-  These relate actual state of the disk to the inteded state of the disk as time goes on.
+  These relate actual state of the disk to the intended state of the disk as time goes on.

 ---